Skip to content

 Types Of Shopify Stores: Summary

-I think both print-on-demand and drop shipping are fantastic ways to start an e-commerce business, but when it comes to the niche that you choose, I would definitely do the hybrid route, where you are trying to create a kind of a broad-level brand idea and then be able to include a few different niches.
+Print-on-demand and drop shipping are fantastic ways to start an e-commerce business.
+Still, when it comes to the niche you choose, I would do the hybrid route, where you are trying to create a kind of broad-level brand idea and then include a few different niches.

 Because it gives you the flexibility to move around initially when you may not know exactly what niche will sell the best.

 This is all strategy and research to ensure you’re testing smartly.
-That’s going to help you identify and find success quickly, and then from there, when you’ve identified niches working for you well, you can build it into its store and its brand and try to scale.
+That’s going to help you identify and find success quickly.
+Then, when you’ve identified niches that are working well for you, you can build them into stores and brands and try to scale.

 Just start testing products, start moving through and testing products, building your data and understanding, not just wasting money and throwing stuff out there but really doing research and then spending money to get data, find out how your market is reacting, move and adapt, and start moving forward in a systematic process to identify which products are going to sell and allow you to start scaling.